About LawVM

 Get involved

-Researchers: See Finland for empirical evidence and the verification ledger.
-Papers in preparation — email for collaboration or preprints.
+Researchers: See Finland for empirical evidence and the verification workflow.

 Contributors: Clone the repo, run uv sync, try uv run lawvm --help.
 The architecture documentation is in notes/.
 Start with bounded tasks: one phase, one test, one adjudication classifier.